BSC-ELE-18-19/Smart_Irrigation_System/README.md

 -Durring this week the code sets up an Arduino to control a liquid crystal display (LCD) and four buttons(ENTER, RETURN, UP, DOWN).
 It has two functions: homeScreen() and navigationMenu().

 WEEK3
--
+-During this week the code was further developed by defined the navigation menu and setting up the soil moisture sensor.

 WEEK4
--During this week the code wasfurther developed to add a functional clock, two operational modes and the sensor outputs analog data instead of digital.
+-During this week the code wasfurther developed to add a functional clock, two operational modes, removing the up & down buttons by replacing them with a joystick and the sensor outputs analog data instead of digital.

 WEEK5
 -No changes made